 To achieve optimum compensation in accordance with character of the controlled load, the regulator is set up by parameters that rule its operation.
-A list of the most significant parameters is given in chapter 6.
-Detailed specification of all parameters can be found in chapter 7.
+Detailed specification of all parameters can be found in chapter 6.

 4.1 Parameter Editing

 The controller's parameters are set to default values, which are listed in the table of chapter 6.
 To achieve optimum compensation results, it is sometime necessary to change some of the values in correspondence with particular requirements; in other situations it is at least necessary to enter the measurement voltage type (phase or line) and current transformer ratio, while installing the instrument.